Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Conclusions

 \section{Conclusions}

-In this work, we proposed a novel framework for training \gls{rrl} agents in wireless networks, addressing several key limitations inherent to such systems.
-Our framework, named \gls{hr3l}, takes advantage of the homomorphic \gls{mdp} theory to construct goal-oriented representations of environment observations, strongly reducing the communication cost in the case of high-dimensional state spaces.
-We evaluated the performance of \gls{hr3l} in several \gls{rrl} environments of the DeepMind Control Suite and under different network conditions, considering the impact of packet losses, transmission delays, and channel capacity limitations on performance.
+In this work, we proposed a novel architecture for training \gls{rrl} agents over unreliable communication channels, addressing several key limitations of such systems.
+Our framework, named \gls{hr3l}, takes advantage of homomorphic \gls{mdp} theory to construct goal-oriented representations of environment observations, strongly reducing the communication cost in the case of high-dimensional state spaces.
+In addition, \gls{hr3l} is designed to be robust to channel impairments, which can cause state observations to be lost or delayed.
+To our knowledge, the proposed framework is the first to allow for fully distributed training, avoiding the need for differentiable communication channels or synchronized gradient updates, as required by most state-of-the-art \gls{rrl} methods.

-Our simulative analysis against state-of-the-art methods shows that \gls{hr3l} allows a strong reduction in bandwidth for complex observations, mitigates the computational burden on the receiver side, and is significantly more robust to delay and packet loss even with respect to models that are trained \emph{ad hoc} over the correct channel model.
-Moreover, our framework employs asynchronous model updates, avoiding the need for using differentiable communication channels or synchronized gradient updates, as required by most state-of-the-art \gls{rrl} methods, including deep \gls{jscc}.
+We evaluated the performance of \gls{hr3l} in several \gls{rl} environments of the DeepMind Control Suite and under different communication conditions.
+Our analysis against state-of-the-art methods shows that \gls{hr3l} can reduce the required bandwidth for complex observations, mitigate the computational burden on the receiver side, and is significantly more robust to packet loss and transmission delay even with respect to \emph{ad hoc} models trained for specific channels.

-In future work, we plan to investigate more complex communication scenarios, including stochastic delays, and new methodologies to distribute information between transmitter and receiver, further developing the design approach that jointly optimizes strategies between networked agents.
+There are several potential avenues for future research, such as designing new methods to distribute information between the transmitter and the receiver, particularly when the latter can make its own imperfect state observations.
+The extension of these methods to multi-agent cases, which may make our scheme more broadly applicable, is another challenging problem.
+Finally, considering the energy limitations and computational capabilities of the transmitter and receiver will be a crucial aspect in realistic resource-constrained settings.